Meditate to Win

 That was the end of the special spoons and the special dishes for Ajaan Fuang.
 So even Ajaan Mun had a good sense of humor.

 You need a sense of humor when you’re dealing with your defilements.
-If you can’t laugh at your greed, aversion, and delusion, can’t laugh at your lust, it’s going to be a grim battle.
+If you can’t laugh at your greed, aversion, delusion, and lust, it’s going to be a grim battle.
 But if you can laugh, you can basically step back.
 That’s what discernment is all about: stepping back.

 I mentioned this the other day around the issue of metacognition: You watch the mind thinking, you watch the mind as it focuses, you watch the mind as it’s doing the meditation.
 That requires a certain distance.
 You’re not totally immersed in these activities.

-There will come times in concentration practice when you do get totally immersed.
+There are times in concentration practice when you do get totally immersed.
 That’s basically to give the mind a chance to rest and get still.
-But then once it’s been still, when things start moving again, you can see that very clearly.
+But then once it’s been still for a while, and things start moving again, you can see those movements very clearly.

 The discernment part is in the stepping back.
 It’s one of the reasons why, in that image of the dead cow, discernment is represented as a knife.
-Suppose there’s a dead cow, and a butcher takes a knife and cuts all the different tendons that connect the skin to the cow and he then puts the skin back on.
+Suppose there’s a dead cow, and a butcher takes a knife, cuts all the different tendons that connect the skin to the cow, and then puts the skin back on.
 Is the skin attached to the cow as it was before?
 Well no.

 That’s an image for the awakened mind.
-It’s not a pretty image, but it’s very effective.
-The skin stands for the outside sense spheres, the cow’s body stands for the inside sense spheres, and there’s a sense of disjointment, a separation between the two, even though they’re right together.
+It’s not a pretty image but it’s very effective.
+The skin stands for the outside sense spheres, the cow’s body stands for the inside sense spheres.
+There’s a sense of being disjoined, of a separation between the two, even though they’re right next to each other.
 It’s through the knife of discernment these things get separated.
 Or, as the Buddha said elsewhere, discernment is what sees things as separate, sees things as other.
-You step back from them.
+You step back from them so that you can observe them in action.
 And having a sense of humor is one really good way of stepping back from things.

 So it’s important that you learn how to enjoy the meditation as you’re really doing it well.
 You are trying to hold yourself to high standards, but you want to do it in such a way that you’re not beating yourself up.
 So look to where you find the enjoyment in the meditation, but also look to where you can discipline yourself more.
 Train yourself to have a good sense of discipline.